Note: This report contains some harsh language.

 “I remember riding the buses to protect the kids going up to South Boston High School,” McGuire recalled, “and the bricks through the window.
 Signs hanging off those buildings, ‘N***** Go Home.’
 Pictures of monkeys.
 The words.
 The spit.
 People just felt it was all right to attack children, and yet we prevailed.”

-In 1977, McGuire became the first of two black candidates elected to the Boston School Committee.
+In 1981, McGuire became the first black female elected to the Boston School Committee.
 She’s now executive director of Metco, an organization that provides voluntary busing for Boston black students to schools in the suburbs.

 “It isn’t the bus you’re talking about,” she said.
 “You have to be really honest, [it’s] not a thing to do with transportation.
 Everybody in the suburbs rides a bus to get to school, or driving their cars.
 It isn’t a bus, it’s us.
 It’s who you live next to.
 It’s who your kids will marry.